NASA-AMMOS/slim/docs/guides/documentation/releases/README.md

       ```

    2.3 Review your aggregated release notes
-   - Your aggregated release notes should be printed to standard out
+   - Your aggregated release notes should be printed to standard output (`stdout`)

 3. **Set Up Notifications**:
    - Integrate GitHub with your IM channels, such as Slack, for example installing and configuring extensions like: [GitHub's Slack integration](https://slack.github.com).